 Transit Asset Management (TAM).
 The Transit Projects identified in the Bay County TIP will assist in keeping the transit vehicles and facilities in State of Good Repair.
-In the future, the TPO will provide an analysis of TAM in the TIP as multiple years of history are available.
-Currently, this type of analysis is not required in the TIP.
 The LRTP also contained a multimodal Cost Feasible Plan scenario that contained several transit projects and box funds for transit capital funds.
 However, only the boxed funds made it to the Cost Feasible Plan, These dollars and the Federal Transit Administration dollars identified in the Long Range Transportation help maintain the vehicles and facilities in the State of Good Repair.